Any links to Amazon are affiliate links.

 “In my own pediatric practice, fat babies are almost always overtired babies.
 That’s because their mothers have incorrectly attributed their babies’ crying to hunger instead of fatigue” (page 433). (emphasis mine)

 Babies are people, too.
+Toddlers are people, too.
 Children are people, too.
 Just like you need sleep, they need sleep.

 Healthy Sleep Habits, Happy Child is a great book for convincing you of the importance of sleep.
 I really think every parent should read this book.
 If you are ever questioning why you are working so hard to establish good sleep habits in your baby, read this post, and read the book.
 This is just a small sampling of that is in the book.

 - The Complete Guide to Troubleshooting Short Baby Naps

 - How To Solve Baby’s Nighttime Sleep Issues

 - What To Do When Your Pretoddler is Taking a Short Morning Nap